 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl.
-The project recovers methane generated from the treatment of swine manure by installing methane recovery and combustion systems.
-The usual practice is to use the anaerobic open lagoon with methane emissions escaping to the atmosphere; The project involves facilities to burn (flaring) all biogas generated by the digesters.
-The aggregate emissions reduction by the project activity is 7-years 369 134 tCO2e, 52 733 tCO2e per year which is lower than the limit of 60 kt CO2 equivalent per annum, for Term III engline and the project activity is 7-years and the project and the project activity is 7-years 369 134 tCO2e, 52 733 tCO2e per year which is lower than the limit of 60 kt CO2 equivalent per annum, for Term III engline and the project activity is 7-years 369 the project activity is 7-years 369 the project activity is 7-years 369 the project the project the project per year which is lower than the project activity is 7-years 369 the project the project per year which is lower than the project the project per year which is lower than the project per year which is project the project per year which is per annum, for the project per year which is project per year which is per per year which is per per per per per per per per per per B.2.
+Final Concl. installing methane recovery and combustion systems.
+The usual practice is to use the anaerobic open lagoon with methane emissions escaping to the atmosphere; - The project involves facilities to burn (flaring) all biogas generated by the digesters.
+The aggregate emissions reduction by the project activity is 7-years 315 119 tCO 2 e, 45 017 tCO 2 e, per year which are lower than the limit of 60 kt CO 2 equiv/year, for category III small scale projects.
+B.2.
 Baseline Scenario Determination The choice of the baseline scenario will be validated with focus on whether the baseline is a likely scenario, and whether the methodology to define the baseline scenario has been followed in a complete and transparent manner.
-Type III small scale projects.
 B.2.1.
-What is the baseline scenario? /1/ DR The baseline scenario is the emission of methane to atmosphere during anaerobic decomposition of animal manure from swine farms in open lagoons ОК B.2.2.
-What other alternative scenarios have been considered and why is the selected scenario the most likely one? /1/ DR Consideration of alternative scenarios is not required for small scale methodologies. ОК B.2.3.
-Has the baseline scenario been determined /1/ DR Yes, the baseline scenario been determined OK
+What is the baseline scenario? /1/ DR The baseline scenario is the emission of methane to atmosphere during anaerobic decomposition of animal manure from swine farms in open lagoons.
+OK B.2.2.
+What other alternative scenarios have been considered and why is the selected scenario the most likely one? /1/ DR Consideration of alternative scenarios is not required for small scale methodologies.
+OK B.2.3.
+Has the baseline scenario been determined according to the methodology? /1/ DR Yes, the baseline scenario been determined according to the methodology AMS IIID version 14.
+OK